 During this season, Youth Aiding Humanity's team guided several outreach and cultural development trips throughout Africa.
 While there, staff and students participated in and assisted with many developmental projects such as water drilling and agriculture in Kenya, cultural research excursions to South Africa and teaching nutrition to several villages in Ghana through the Regenerative Health Initiative.

-Today Youth Aiding Humanity Inc. is headquartered in Fort Lauderdale, Florida, and have revived our approach, we have restructured our organization to meet the current needs of the communities we serve.
+Today Youth Aiding Humanity Inc. is headquartered in Tallahassee, Florida, and have revived our approach, we have restructured our organization to meet the current needs of the communities we serve.
 We have been reborn with refined programs, an energetic staff, and are collaborating with several national and international partners, ready to engage the challenges of this season.

 We welcome you to please take sometime and review what we have to offer our community and support us.
 Remember, the sacred seeds of today produce the fruits of tomorrow!

 The Y.A.H. vision is one that reflects our four core principals of Integrity, Empowerment, Discipline and Servant Leadership.
 Today's youth are the Sacred Seeds of the future and they must be nurtured and cultivated to become innovative and progressive servant leaders of tomorrow.

 As we assess and evaluate where we are in the world today, we can conclude that we can greatly benefit from tapping into the vast creative potential within the minds and hearts of today's youth.
 The Y.A.H. family aims to establish programs that are strategically designed to effectively cultivate these young minds and provide the necessary platform for them to properly grow and develop with a vision to fashion a truly better world.